 Dentists and the surgeries in which they work can typically offer an accurate costing as part of the consultation process and there should be few surprise or unexpected costs.

 When being treated privately you will have more choice, particularly when it comes to the materials the crowns are made from.

 Aside from the actual act of treatment itself, the dentists location, training, reputation and popularity can also influence the cost.

 Overseas treatment for root canals

-As we have seen with dental implants, there can be big savings for getting dental work done overseas in countries such as Hungary, Poland and Spain.
+As I have seen with dental implants, there can be big savings for getting dental work done overseas in countries such as Hungary, Poland and Spain.

 Even when factoring in the cost of flights and accommodation the costs can be 50-70% less, but still completed to a very high standard as you would get within the UK.

 You will need to make your own assessment as to whether overseas treatment is something you wish to consider.

 The complication here is that usually you will want the treatment carried out fairly quickly and this can affect the ease with which you can arrange such overseas treatment.